imissyouso/textmagic-rest-java/docs/TextMagicApi.md

 <a name="searchChatsByIds"></a>
 # **searchChatsByIds**
-> SearchChatsByIdsResponse searchChatsByIds(page, limit, ids)
+> SearchChatsByIdsPaginatedResponse searchChatsByIds(page, limit, ids)

 Find chats by IDs.